-If we want to see all 15 digits, we use the command format long format long x= -1.63666666666666667e+002
+If we want to see all 15 digits, we use the command format long

 To return to the standard format, enter format short, or simply format.
 There are several other formats.
 For more details, see the MATLAB documentation, or type help format.
 Note - Up to now, we have let MATLAB repeat everything that we enter at the prompt (>>).
 Sometimes this is not quite useful, in particular when the output is pages en length.
 To prevent MATLAB from echoing what we type, simply enter a semicolon (;) at the end of the command.
 For example, and then ask about the value of x by typing,